broccoli0616/tp/docs/DeveloperGuide.md

 * 2a.
 GroupId does not exist.

     * 2a1.
-AddressBook shows error: `Group not found`.
+SoCTAssist shows error: `Group not found`.

          Use case ends.

 * 2b.
 Attendance status is invalid (not Present or Absent or Excused).

     * 2b1.
-AddressBook shows error: `Please enter present/absent/excused only`.
+SoCTAssist shows error: `Please enter present/absent/excused only`.

          Use case ends.

 * 2c.
 Week is invalid (input is not between 2 and 13 or is not an integer.").

     * 2c1.
-AddressBook shows error: `Invalid Week.
+SoCTAssist shows error: `Invalid Week.
 Week should be between 2 and 13 and be a positive integer.`.

          Use case ends.
 * 2d.
 Group does not have students.

     * 2d1.
-AddressBook shows error: `No students in the group.`.
+SoCTAssist shows error: `No students in the group.`.

          Use case ends.